Cray-HPE/docs-csm/install/collecting_ncn_mac_addresses.md

    Return to this procedure after applying the workaround instructions.

-9. Wipe the disks before reluanching the NCNs.
+9. Wipe the disks before relaunching the NCNs.

    See [full wipe from Wipe NCN Disks for Reinstallation](wipe_ncn_disks_for_reinstallation.md#full-wipe).